ladrians/RoboND-MapMyWorld-Project-P7/README.md

 ## Discussion

 The [depthimage_to_laserscan](http://wiki.ros.org/depthimage_to_laserscan) package for the Kinect RGB-D sensonr was discarded as the project was run on a Virtual machine.
 All parameters were modified so as to consume as little processing as needed.
-Insted a Lidar sensor was added to improve the Odometry provided by the Gazebo simulator.
+Instead a Lidar sensor was added to improve the Odometry provided by the Gazebo simulator.

-Nodes are created at a fixed rate `Rtabmap/DetectionRate` set in milliseconds according to how much data created from nodes should overlap each other; 1s is set.
+Nodes are created at a fixed rate `Rtabmap/DetectionRate` of 1 second according to how much data created from nodes should overlap each other.

 The initial [Parameters](https://github.com/introlab/rtabmap/blob/master/corelib/include/rtabmap/core/Parameters.h) and [Advanced configuration](http://wiki.ros.org/rtabmap_ros/Tutorials/Advanced%20Parameter%20Tuning) was checked: